 But how can we link everything together seamlessly?
 The answer is Fujitsu’s Enterprise Service Catalog Manager.
-It is a self-service portal for multi-tenants with metering and flexible billing functionality, which connects to your on-premises and your off-premise infrastructure, to Fujitsu’s Cloud Service K5 and various 3rd party clouds, such as Microsoft Azure, Amazon Web Services and more.
+It is a self-service portal for multi-tenants with metering and flexible billing functionality, which connects to your on-premises and your off-premises infrastructure, and to various 3rd party clouds, such as Microsoft Azure, Amazon Web Services, VMware Cloud on AWS and more.
 As an enabling technology, it makes Hybrid IT a reality, helping you cope with today’s workload placement dilemma.

 And if you want to move between the worlds, Fujitsu will support you with the respective workload migration services.

 FUJITSU Integrated System PRIMEFLEX